appsmithorg/appsmith-docs/widget-reference/dropdown.md

-# Description
+---
+description: >-
   ‌Select / Dropdown widget is used to capture user input/s from a specified list of permitted inputs.
+---

-# Select / Dropdown
+# Select
 {% embed url="https://youtu.be/jnCU9MS2uoY" caption="" %}

 ## Displaying Data